 External resource: How to comply with your EPR RSR environmental permit - sealed sources

-For practical advice for working with radioactive materials, contact the University’s Radiation Protection Adviser.
+For practical advice for working with radioactive materials, contact your local school radiation protection supervisors.

 These resources help you to comply with legislative and University requirements while protecting yourself and those around you from radiation safety hazards.